yasakbulut/posytif/README.md

 * `package.json`: definition of the npm module of this application, and development dependencies
 * `bower.json`: declares client-side dependencies
 * `Gruntfile.js`: build file

-## documentation

-Semi-detailed documentation lives below, in the README.
-However, the distribution folder contains detailed documentation generated with `docco`.
-To generate this documentation, run `grunt build`.
-The generated files will be inside the `dist/docs` folder.

 ## app